Get back to the activity — a solution tailored to your joint.

 Risk of Cartilage Toxicity:

 Frequent injections into the same joint should be avoided; it should be considered that the treatment provides short to moderate relief but may damage the cartilage structure in the long term.
-Practical recommendations to limit frequency: Avoid frequent injections — Common guidelines specify a few months interval between injections (e.g. no more than 3—4 each year for the same joint), and customize.
+Practical recommendations to limit frequency: avoid frequent injections.

 Treatment of joint pain by injection.